Youth and Climate Justice Initiative

 In April 2016, a Youth and Climate Justice workshop was organized by members of the Crossroads Collective and the WNYEA, led by the Massachusetts Avenue Project (MAP) and Grassroots Gardens.
 The open dialogue brought together 70 youth from across Western New York for a discussion on climate justice, climate change, and how it impacts their lives.
 It was impressive how much many of young people knew about climate change and about the structure of economic injustice or privilege in which many of them lived.

 We believe that young people have the energy, motivation, and passion to not only keep the environment at the top of our regional agenda, but move it forward even further by engaging in community advocacy, driving community participation, and helping to develop creative and innovative solutions to issues new and old.
-Our intention is to create a structure for continual engagement of young people and their mentors through a select fellowship program, and also through educational opportunities for many young people around climate justice matters.
-The 2018-19 application for the fellowship is open now for youth ages 16-25 who are currently working with a host organization, community or school group with an environmental, social justice or advocacy mission.
-We hope you will join us!!
-For more information on this initiative and to learn about the opportunities for you, your organization or youth to join, please contact Emily Dyett at firstname.lastname@example.org.
+In an effort to provide structure for continual youth engagement, WNYEA formalized the Youth and Climate Justice Fellowship and 10 young people entered the program for 2018-19.
+The Fellowship provides educational and leadership development opportunities around climate justice in our region and more broadly.
+For more information on our Youth and Climate Justice Initiative and to learn about the opportunities for you, your organization, or youth to join, please contact Emily Dyett at firstname.lastname@example.org.